Kaadirm/BKT-Case/README.md

 ## What you get

-- Left list of frameworks; clicking loads a data table on the right by fetching `public/api/<id>.json`.
+- Left list of frameworks; clicking loads a data table on the right by fetching from the backend service.
 - SimpleTable: small, dependency‑free search/sort/paginate table component.
 - Modal with a 2‑step generic Stepper.
 Step 1 validates before moving to Step 2.
 - SASS for styling; Bootstrap 5 base; responsive layout.